A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experimental Setup and Results

-We fine-tune F5-TTS on three datasets: CapSpeech~\cite{wang2025capspeech}, NonVerbalTTS~\cite{borisov2025nonverbaltts}, and our proposed NonVerbalSpeech-38K dataset.
-To retain the zero-shot synthesis ability of the pretrained model while allowing it to learn non-verbal speech generation, we carefully adjust the total number of training steps according to each dataset.
-Based on empirical observations, we train both NonVerbalTTS and our proposed NonVerbalSpeech-38K dataset for 400 epochs, while CapSpeech is only trained for 50 epochs.
-We find that training CapSpeech for 400 epochs significantly degrades intelligibility, making the synthesized speech hard to understand.
 All models are optimized using the AdamW optimizer with a base learning rate of $1\mathrm{e}{-5}$, a 10\% warm-up phase, and a cosine annealing learning rate schedule.
 For the newly added non-verbal tokens, a higher learning rate of $1\mathrm{e}{-4}$ is applied to encourage faster adaptation.
 Fine-tuning is performed on 8 NVIDIA H100 GPUs, with a batch size of 38,400 frames per GPU.